radialmonster/image_rater/README.md

 ### Folder Organization

-At the end of the comparison process, images are copied into the following folders based on their ratings:
+At the end of the comparison process, images are **copied** into the following folders based on their ratings:

 - `rated_5` - Top 20% of images
 - `rated_4` - 20-40% of images
 - `rated_3` - 40-60% of images
 - `rated_2` - 60-80% of images
 - `rated_1` - Bottom 20% of images

+During the comparison process, when an image is marked as Rejected using the "Reject Left" or "Reject Right" button, it is immediately **moved** to the "rejected" folder:
+- `rejected` - Images that were marked as Rejected are moved here in real-time

 These folders will be created in the same directory as the selected image folder.